daveho/freepoll/guide.md

 FreePoll doesn't have any notion of student identities.
 It only knows about iClicker remote IDs.
 You'll need to have students tell you iClicker remote IDs.

+**Issue**: eventually FreePoll will save a desktop screenshot image when the poll starts, but this isn't implemented yet.